Michael Rosen: Career

 The English Association gave Michael Rosen's Sad Book (2004) an Exceptional Award for the Best Children's Illustrated Books of its year in the 4–11 age range.
 The book was written by Michael Rosen and illustrated by Quentin Blake.
-It deals in part with bereavement and followed the publication of Carrying the Elephant: A Memoir of Love and Loss, which was published in November 2002 after the death of his son Eddie (aged 18), who features as a child in much of his earlier poetry.
+It deals in part with bereavement and followed the publication of Carrying the Elephant: A Memoir of Love and Loss, which was published in November 2002, after the death of his son Eddie in 1999 at aged 18, who features as a child in much of his earlier poetry.
 Rosen's This Is Not My Nose: A Memoir of Illness and Recovery (2004) is an account of his ten years with undiagnosed hypothyroidism; a course of drugs in 1981 alleviated the condition.

 In 2011, he collaborated with his wife, Emma-Louise Williams, to produce the film Under the Cranes, with Rosen providing the original screenplay (a play for voices called Hackney Streets), which Williams took as a basis with which to direct the film.
-It premiered at the Rio Cinema in Dalston, London, on 30 April 2011 as part of the East End Film Festival.
+It premiered at the Rio Cinema in Dalston, London, on 30 April 2011, as part of the East End Film Festival.

 Rosen has previously taught children's literature on the MA in education studies at the University of North London and its successor institution, London Metropolitan University.
 He was formerly a visiting professor of children's literature at Birkbeck, University of London, where he taught children's literature and devised an MA in children's literature, which commenced in October 2010.
 Since September 2014, he has been at Goldsmiths, University of London, as professor of children's literature in the Department of Educational Studies, teaching an MA in children's literature.

 He is also a patron of the Shakespeare Schools Festival, a charity that enables schoolchildren across the UK to perform Shakespeare in professional theatres.

-Rosen was the subject of the BBC Radio 4's Desert Island Discs programme on 6 August 2006.
+Rosen was the subject of the BBC Radio 4's Desert Island Discs programme on 6 August 2006; his chosen favourite record, book and luxury item were "Black, Brown and White" by Big Bill Broonzy, the Complete Poems of Carl Sandburg, and his deceased son's didgeridoo respectively.

+In 2017, Rosen published his memoir So They Call You Pisher!
+(Verso).

-In March 2021, Rosen released the book Many Different Kinds of Love: A Story of Life, Death and the NHS, an account of his experience being hospitalised with COVID-19 a year earlier, including his own poem for the NHS 60th anniversary 'These are the Hands' being pinned to his bed or wall.
+In March 2021, Rosen released the book Many Different Kinds of Love: A Story of Life, Death and the NHS, an account of his experience being hospitalised with COVID-19 a year earlier, including his own poem for the 60th anniversary of the NHS, "These are the Hands", being pinned to his bed or wall.

 Politics

+Education policy

+Rosen is a long-standing critic of the standardised model of National Curriculum assessment (SATs) and believes English education should focus more on reading.
+He has accused English SATs of "distorting and wrecking poetry", and described the grammar taught in primary education as "a package of outdated, rigid, misleading, prescriptive, disputed terms".